Best Places to Make a Splash This Summer

 46000 Summit Pkwy, Canton

-canton-mi.org/148/Splash-Playgrounds | 734-394-5323local pool
+canton-mi.org/148/Splash-Playgrounds | 734-394-5323

 What’s cool: This park has all the spray feature fun you can handle, including several fountains, buckets, water guns, and mini soak arches to run through.
 Benches and picnic tables surround the perimeter.
 Birthday party packages are available.

-Guest amenities: Family restrooms with changing tables are available as part of Heritage Park.
+Guest amenities: Family restrooms with changing tables are available as part of Heritage Park

 Fuller Park Pool